DarrenRegan/Theory-of-Algorithms-Project/overview.md

 * [Video - Hashing Algorithms and Security](https://www.youtube.com/watch?v=b4b8ktEV4Bg) - Excellent video on Hashing Algorithms and Security, the video is well worth watching.
 The video will give you a good idea of the use of Hashing Algorithms if you we're unsure on exactly what they do.
 * [Video - SHA: Secure Hashing Algorithm](https://www.youtube.com/watch?v=DMtFhACPnTY) - Explains Hash Functions and SHA, talks about hash functions for cryptography that are used for message authentication and digital signatures.
 Explains that MD5 is made to be slow because of it's uses, but these hash functions need to be quick to verify and compute.
 * [Fast Collision Attack on MD5](http://crppit.epfl.ch/documentation/Hash_Function/Examples/Code_Project/Documentation/104.pdf) - Paper on finding collisons in MD5 Algorithm, results showed that they were able to find full MD5 collisions in only minutes on a 3Ghz Pentium4.
+* [Musings on the Wang et al. MD5 Collision](https://eprint.iacr.org/2004/264.pdf) - Paper that examines the internal differences and conidtions required for the attack on md5 to be successful.
+* [Finding MD5 Collisions on a Notebook PC Using Multi-message Modifications](https://eprint.iacr.org/2005/102.pdf) - Algorithm proposed by Vlastimil Klima to find collisions in MD5